michaelpearce21/CI_MS1_DAL/README.md

 ## High Level Idea

-A website to be created that will highlight the uniqueness of the board game cafe setup, as compared ot a traditional cafe.
-It should be approachable and not scare off new potential users wiht jargon, whilst also being reassuring to experienced players.
+A website to be created that will highlight the uniqueness of the board game cafe setup, as compared to a traditional cafe.
+It should be approachable and not scare off new potential users with jargon, whilst also being reassuring to experienced players.
 It is assumed most users will be new to the site, and a majority of these will also be new or relatviely new to 'hobby' games.
-As well as explaining the concept, it will need to be easy to contac tthe cafe to make bookings and enquiries, and contact thorugh social media outlets too.
+As well as explaining the concept, it will need to be easy to contact the cafe to make bookings and enquiries, and contact through social media outlets too.
 It will need to be a responsive website.
 In the UK in 2020 the most important device for internet access is now the smartphone ([source](https://www.statista.com/statistics/387447/consumer-electronic-devices-by-internet-access-in-the-uk/)) and people will be relishing the opportunity to be out and about in 2021.

 The needs of the **business owners**, and **customers** have been considered in the designing phase of this project.
-These have been summerised into the following user stories:
+These have been summarised into the following user stories:

 ### User Stories:
 As a **business owner** I want a website so that I can expose my business more (1-7).

 As a **customer** I want a website to understand what makes this cafe special.
 (8-12):

-As a **regular user** I want a wesite to keep up to date with events and recommendations.
+As a **regular user** I want a website to keep up to date with events and recommendations.
 (13-15):

 To meet these needs we need: